amarsahinovic/django-zurb-foundation/README.md

 Foundation icons
 ================

+#### Note: this tag is deprecated in favor of including files directly with Django `static` tag.
+It will be removed in version 6.x.
+Templates have been updated to use the new method.

 The latest Foundation icons set is now included in this package.
 The icons are not enabled by default.
 To enable them use something like this in your template: